eddime/bakery/docs/LINUX-BUILDS.md

 ## Overview

-Like Neutralino, Bakery requires **native Linux builds** for Linux binaries.
+Like Neutralino, Gemcore requires **native Linux builds** for Linux binaries.
 This ensures compatibility with all Linux distributions (Ubuntu, Debian, Fedora, etc.).

 ## Why Native Builds?